-“Increase the self-reliance of the rural villages, enabling sustained access to a safe water supply”
+Increasing self-reliance of rural villages by enabling better access to a sustainable and safe water supply

 In rural parts of the United Republic of Tanzania, only 45% of the population has access to at least basic water services, with more than 21 million people relying on unsafe water sources.

 There are an estimated 46,000 failed rural water points, with 20 percent not functional within one year of construction.
 Reasons for these failures are many and include lack of community buy-in, low community management capacity, and insufficient finances for maintenance and repairs.